 The oral argument in this critical appeal is scheduled for October 19, 2016.

-On Thursday, October 27, 2016, please join Mayer Brown partners Charles Harris, Archis Parasharami, Kevin Ranlett, and Howard Waltzman for a webinar discussing their takeaways from the argument.
+On Thursday, October 27, 2016, please join Mayer Brown partners Charles Harris, Archis Parasharami, Kevin Ranlett, Howard Waltzman and Rebecca Lobenherz for a webinar discussing their takeaways from the argument.

 In particular, they will discuss: